 How does it Taste?

 I experienced no side effects with Athletic Greens powder in the morning drinking on an empty stomach.

 This was to be expected though as there isn’t anything in this powder that should cause a problem.
-I stuck to the recommended one serving of approximately 12g in a glass of 200ml of water per day.
+I stuck to the recommended one serving of about 12g in a glass of 200ml of water per day.

 There are no stimulants or an excess of an ingredient that could cause unexpected side effects.